drcypher/di-uoa-os/onebuf_readers_writer/README.md

-# Consumers & Producers with Swappable Double Buffer
+# Writer and Readers with single-value exchange buffer

 ## Workflow